Adjust text size

 Library will remain open between 8.00 a.m. to 9.00 p.m. on all working days.

-Library is well furnished and centrally air – conditioned, wifi enabled, with seating capacity of 100 students and more than 13,000 books.
-Reference section, such as reference books, dictionaries, encyclopedias, Reports, University handbook, and question papers etc. will be issued to a student against his Identity Card only for reference in the Library.
-They must be returned at least fifteen minutes before the Library closes.
-The books thus issued must not, on any account, be taken out of the Library Hall.
-A fine of Rs.
-5/- or more per day will be charged in case such books are taken out.
+College Library is well furnished and centrally air – conditioned, wifi enabled, with seating capacity of 100 students and more than 13,500 books.
+Reference section, such as reference books, dictionaries, encyclopedias, Law Reports, University handbook, and question papers etc. will be issued to a student against his Identity Card only for reference in the Library.
+Student have access to legal and non legal journals, subject related reference resources and a wide range of online services and programs which support and supplement the syallabus.
+The library is also equipped with electronic data bases accessible to students through links.
+Students may use laptops in the library.

 Journals and Reports which the Library subscribes to include: